kamesh6592-cell/epdi/README.md

 ## 🌐 Deploy

-Host your own live version of Morphic with Vercel, Cloudflare Pages, or Docker.
+Host your own live version of Nexa with Vercel, Cloudflare Pages, or Docker.

 ### Vercel